ziyan1996/ziyan1996.github.io/_posts/2020-03-24-data-extraction.md

 ![ju-1]({{ '/assets/images/jupyter_3.png' | relative_url }})
 {: style="width: 300px; max-width: 100%;"}

-Copy and paste the following code to your notebook `from pymatgen import MPRester
+Copy and paste the following code to your notebook, it is an example of how to extract formation energy from the database.

+`from pymatgen import MPRester
 MAPI_KEY = "your api key"
 m = MPRester(MAPI_KEY)